Pilots

 The drones are dynamically routed, so that the optimal route is continuously calculated in order to provide workers with minimal travel time and avoid congestion in high traffic areas.
 In this context, Human-Robot Collaboration (HRC) will also be introduced to address warehouse management challenges.
 Autonomous Mobile Robots (AMRs) are normally devoid of ability to make decisions in unexpected or unknown situations, where the human competence becomes essential.
 To this end, HRC will be explored at both the coexistence and collaboration level, between human worker and AMRs, under the scenario of order picking and delivery in a warehouse.
 Human workers will be secured to work in a shared workspace of AMRs without hazards, on (1) a different task; human walks into the AMRs’ workspace to place products on the rack and (2) a shared task; human places products on the rack, from where the robot will pick up the products and delivers them to the shipment station.
 Edge devices with AI model will be developed in WP5 and integrated with AMRs to provide supports on HRC and enable the DTs for both human workers and AMRs in the warehouse.

 This use case targets AI-supported triage and prioritisation of satellite Earth Observation data for downlink to Earth.
 This is of high importance when a quick information of the respective stakeholder is required, for example for disaster management (wildfires, oil spills etc.) and/or environmental monitoring.
 Images are pre-processed on the edge (onboard the satellite) to efficiently pass on only relevant, time-critical information to stakeholders/responders on Earth.
-Respective AI models for edge inference and strategies for continual, efficient edge learning will be explored in T5.1; multi-agent systems concerning multiple edges and novel methods for efficient and robust communication will be explored in T5.2.
-Specific hardware requirements imposed by onboard processing will be addressed in T5.3.
+Respective AI models for edge inference and strategies for continual, efficient edge learning will be explored; multi-agent systems concerning multiple edges and novel methods for efficient and robust communication will be explored.
+Specific hardware requirements imposed by onboard processing will be addressed.
 High resolution Earth Observation satellites are mostly located in the Lower Earth Orbit (LEO) at about 500-800 km altitude above sea level.
 In the current operational state-of-the-art, the raw data acquired by the satellite is stored until contact to the next ground station is established, where the data is downlinked and processed.
 Alternatively, the raw data can be transferred using satellite-to-satellite communications with a rather limited data rate and processed thereafter on ground.
 Both possibilities yield to a high latency between the acquisition and delivery to the end user.

 For example, near real-time (NRT) requirements specify 20 minutes after downlink, so about 30 minutes are reached considering average satellite travel and downlink times.
 With onboard processing, results of the H2020 project EO-ALERT showed that a processing latency of one minute is achievable, which is a significant improvement and crucial for many time-critical scenarios.